-Eliminating small file operations from your query promotes a healthy Hive ecosystem.
+Eliminating small file operations from your query is an effective Hive performance tuning tactic.
+Doing so promotes a healthy Hive ecosystem.
 Each file is tracked by the Hive metastore and stored in HDFS, which are each performance-optimized to handle larger files over many smaller files.
 Query performance is limited to the health of the overall system and platform.

-There are a lot of tactics which aim to make joins more efficient.
-SMB join, map joins, stream tables–each is designed to eliminate complexity or phases of a join.
+There are a lot of tactics that aim to make joins more efficient.
+SMB join, map joins, stream tables–each is designed to eliminate the complexity or phases of a join.
 Nested joins are also costly to perform.
-So much work is being done to improve join performance because joins are costly.
+Because joins are costly, a lot of work is being done to improve join performance.

 Input formats selection is important in Hive query tuning.
 JSON, for instance, isn’t an ideal format choice when dealing with massive production systems that generate high volumes of data.
 That is because JSON, and similar format types, actually take up lots of space as well as some overhead of parsing.

-Hive is a continual work in progress.
-Execution engines are a clear focus for the developers as we see things like Tez, LLAP, and Hive on Spark look to add to core Hive in ways that improve performance without the need for low-level tuning.
-Understanding and leveraging the best execution engine for the task at hand should be a mandatory consideration for tuning Hive query performance.
+Execution engines are a clear focus for developers as we see frameworks like Tez, LLAP, and Hive on Spark look to add to core Hive in ways that improve performance without the need for low-level tuning.
+Understanding and leveraging the best execution engine for the task at hand should be a mandatory consideration for Hive performance tuning.

 Hive queries deploy a distributed set of tasks.
 The overall query is only as fast as the slowest task.
-Ensuring an even distribution of work across the tasks keeps the query from slowing itself down by handling more data than necessary in some tasks.
+Ensuring an even distribution of work across the tasks is an effective Hive performance tuning approach.
+That’s because it keeps the query from slowing itself down by handling more data than necessary in some tasks.

-Parallel execution should be leveraged whenever sequential operations are not required.
+Parallel execution is one of the best Hive optimization techniques, but it should only be leveraged when sequential operations are not required.
 The amount of parallelism is dictated by the availability of resources and the structure of the data.
 This is another area where the “right” number can be tricky to derive without good performance solutions.

-Sampling and unit testing is all about taking a subset of your data and running a thousand rows before you go and manipulate a million rows.
+Sampling and unit testing are all about taking a subset of your data and running a thousand rows before manipulating a million rows.
 This particular Hive query tuning best practice helps you understand how your code works to get you the desired result before you throw a big data set at it.
-It’s not foolproof, but working through failures or odd results at a small scale are quicker and more efficient than doing so at scale.
+It’s not foolproof, but working through failures or odd results at a small scale is quicker and more efficient than doing so at scale.

-Scrutinizing query performance and keeping inefficient queries from going to production sounds simple, but this step is often skipped until problems arise and it’s too late.
+Scrutinizing query performance and keeping inefficient queries from going to production sounds simple, but this Hive performance tuning step is often skipped until problems arise and it’s too late.
 Each query should be automatically measured for performance and efficiency to meet minimum accepted levels before being promoted to higher-level environments.